Getting the most out of your new Pastel Grunge look.

 You don’t need to be a huge fan, or be able to recite their discography, but have a little bit of knowledge.
 Why?
 Because band shirts are often a conversation starter, especially at social events, and if you can’t hold your own in a discussion about a band whose shirt you are wearing, you look like a follower playing dress-up, which is not very impressive.

-Particularly denim vests/jackets and denim shorts, preferably ripped or attractively stained with signs of wear.
+Particularly denim shorts & jackets, preferably ripped or attractively stained with signs of wear.

 For example, you could pair some pastel denim shorts with a black band shirt, some leggings (also it can be a great accessory), and some platform shoes and be a perfectly suitable for your outfit.